suncoast-devs/handbook/lessons/cs-methods/index.md

 ## What is the structure of a method?

-Every method in C# is defined by it's `signature`.
+Every method in C# is defined by its `signature`.
 Similar to your personal signature, this uniquely identifies the method in the system.
 Unlike your signature, a method's signature tells others how to interact with it.